1. Arrive at the Event. Meet OTE techs and DMCF reps.

 SPECTATORS AND FRIENDS

 - We encourage you to invite your friends and family to come cheer you on as you rappell!
-There is an area around the Tower perfect for viewing rappellers.
-While they’re there, have them check out the Tri-State Jewish Festival and Holy Cow BBQ competition!
+At the base of the tower, there will be food, music, and activities for all!

 WHAT CAN I DO TO PRACTICE?

 - No experience is necessary and you will receive all the training you need on the day of Over the Edge.
 However, if you would like, you can go rock climbing at a local climbing gym!
 Not only does rock climbing strengthen your forearms, but also it allows you to hang in a harness.
 Although the harnesses we use are different, you will still get the idea of what muscles it takes to stay up-right.